Easy Chocolate Chip Monkey Bread Muffins

 I like a simple vanilla-powdered sugar icing to drizzle on top, but you could also top these easy monkey bread muffins with homemade cream cheese icing and that would be to die for.

-Can monkey bread muffins be made gluten free?
+Can monkey bread muffins be made gluten-free?

 I haven’t tried with this recipe, but I’ve had a lot of success in the past substituting Bob’s Red Mill 1-for-1 gluten free flour in place of regular all-purpose flour and the results are astounding.
 If you give it a try, let me know in the comments below whether it worked out!

 If you make my Easy Chocolate Chip Monkey Bread Muffins, please let me know by leaving a review below!
+And make sure to sign up for my newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!

 Chocolate chip monkey bread muffins are decadent and so much fun to make.
 Don’t forget the icing!